 <img src="//ab-testing/images/banner_{{abVersion}}.png">

-A custom tag, HTML, a variable not in the URL.
+Example: Custom tag, HTML and variable not in the URL.

 <div class="layout-{{abVersion}}">... some content here ...</div>

-A custom tag, JavaScript, a variable in the string.
+Example: Custom tag, JavaScript and variable in the string.

 <script type="text/javascript"><br />